Lagrangian concordance of Legendrian knots: Applications and Remarks

-There is also an obvious link between Lagrangian Concordance and Legendrian Contact Homology.
-Following \cite {BouCon} we see that a Lagrangian cylinder between two Legendrian knots could be used to define a map between the algebras $CH(K_0)$ and $CH(K_1)$ (see \cite{EkEtSulegconho}), we, however, will not give a more detailed description of this map for two reasons.
-First, we have not computed this map for non-trivial cylinder yet; moreover Tamas Kalman already has in \cite{Kal} a combinatorial map in Contact Homology for Legendrian isotopies.
-So before enlarging our current article, we plan to do two things: give a non trivial example of such a map, and hopefully be able to compare this map with the one of \cite{Kal} when the cylinder is constructed as in $\ref{Princ}$.\\
+There is also an obvious relation between Lagrangian concordance and Legendrian contact homology.
+Following Bourgeois \cite {BouCon} we see that a Lagrangian cylinder between two Legendrian knots could be used to define a map between the algebras $CH(K^+)$ and $CH(K^-)$ (see Ekholm, Etnyre and Sullivan \cite{EkEtSulegconho}).
+We, however, will not give a more detailed description of this map for two reasons.
+First, we have not computed this map for a nontrivial cylinder yet.
+Moreover Tam\'as K\'alm\'an already gave, in \cite{Kal}, a combinatorial map in contact homology for Legendrian isotopies.
+So before enlarging our current article, we plan to do two things: give a nontrivial example of such a map, and hopefully be able to compare this map with the one of \cite{Kal} when the cylinder is constructed as in $\ref{Princ}$.

-From the result of section $\ref{Inv}$ and $\ref{Imm}$ we know that on an immersed Lagrangian cylinder between two Legendrian knots, the difference between the Thuston-Bennequin numbers is an obstruction to suppress the double points of the immersion.
-Notice that from the construction in section $\ref{Imm}$ the double points of this immersion arise in pairs with opposite signs, since we started from a smooth concordance.
-To this kind of double points, one can associate another algebraic invariant; the Maslov index of the pair $\mu(x,y)$.
-We expect this number to be related to the difference of the Thurston-Bennequin numbers.
-In the case where we actually have an embedded Lagrangian cylinder between two Legendrian knots and that ones perturbs it to obtain an immersion with two transverse double points, then the Maslov index of this pair of points is equal to 1 (compare \cite{Lasu}).
-We therefore wish to formulate the following conjecture: \begin{Conj} Let $C$ be an immersed Lagrangian cylinder constructed as in $\ref{Imm}$ between to smoothly concordant Legendrian knot.
-And let $\{x_i,y_i\},i\in \{1..k\}$ be cancelable pairs of double point together with $u_i\in\pi_2(x_i,y_i)$ some Whitney disks (these exist by the hypothesis that the pairs are cancelable).
-Then $\Sigma_{i=1}^k(\mu(x_i,y_i,u_i)-1)=tb(K_1)-tb(K_2)$ \end{Conj}
+From the result of $\ref{Behaviour}$ we know that on an immersed Lagrangian cylinder between two Legendrian knots, the difference between the Thurston--Bennequin numbers is an obstruction to suppress the double points of the immersion.
+Suppose that an immersed Lagrangian cylinder is obtained from an embedded cylinder (not Lagrangian).
+Then the double points of this immersion arise in pairs with opposite signs.
+To this kind of double points, one can associate another algebraic invariant: the Maslov index of the pair $\mu(x,y)$.
+We expect this number to be related to the difference of the Thurston--Bennequin numbers.
+In the case where we actually have an embedded Lagrangian cylinder between two Legendrian knots and perturb it to obtain an immersion with two transverse double points, then the Maslov index of this pair of points is equal to 1 (compare Lalonde \cite{Lasu}).
+We therefore wish to formulate the following ``vague'' conjecture: \begin{Conj} Let $C$ be an immersed Lagrangian cylinder obtained by a deformation of a smooth concordance between two Legendrian knots, and let $\{x_i,y_i\},i\in \{1\cdots k\}$ be cancelable pairs of double points together with $u_i\in\pi_2(x_i,y_i)$ some Whitney disks (these exist by the hypothesis that the pairs are cancelable).
+Then \end{Conj}